foreversunyao/foreversunyao.github.io/_posts/2016-06-21-linuxnetwork.md

 When an app uses UDP, packets are just sent to the recipient.
 The sender doesn’t wait to make sure the recipient received the packet—it just continues sending the next packets.
 If the recipient misses a few UDP packets here and there, they are just lost—the sender won’t resend them.
 Losing all this overhead means the devices can communicate more quickly.

 UDP is used when speed is desirable and error correction isn’t necessary.
-For example, UDP is frequently used for live broadcasts and online games.
+For example, UDP is frequently used for live broadcasts and online games, and it is used by DNS, DHCP, TFTP, SNMP, RIP, VOIP.

 TCP – is for connection orientated applications.
-It has built in error checking and will re transmit missing packets.
+It has built in error checking and will re transmit missing packets and it used by HTTP, HTTPs, FTP, SMTP, Telnet protocols.

 UDP – is for connection less applications.
 It has no has built in error checking and will not re transmit missing packets.